prakhyavidya/prakhyavidya/README.md

-- 👋 Hi, I’m Srividya Prakhya certified UI designer with a master’s degree in Computer Science.
+- 👋 Hi, I’m Srividya Prakhya certified UI designer while pursuing a master’s degree in Computer Science.
 Open for an opportunity to learn and gain expertise in programming skills and contribute to the team success by collaborating effectively.

 - 👀 I’m interested in developing the design of an application or website and also trained in UI/UX designing.